neurodata/neurodata.io/content/about/agreements.md

 Joining the lab, which is made official by signing documents with JHU where JHU commits to you, amounts to also agreeing to all of the below core commitments and agreements.
 If any individual is not acting in a fashion that is consistent with the NeuroData family commitments or agreements, that indicates that our environment is not adequately supportive of their flourishing, and therefore, we will seek to find something more in alignment with them (which could happen by modifying the commitments and agreements, or supporting them to find an opportunity that is more supportive of them).

+The expectation is that each of us meet all of these commitments 90% of the time.

+In the event it seems that anybody in NeuroData is not in aligment with these agreements, Jovo will candidly and compassionate share his perspective with you, owning his part and acknowledging all stories and feelings as such.
+Such conversations may lead to changes in perspectives, behaviors, and roles for all relevant stakeholders.

+> COMMITMENT: A value we hold and abide by.

+> AGREEMENT: A specific action that we will perform as stated.

 ## Jovo
 ### Commitments

-For everybody in the [NeuroData family](https://neurodata.io/about/team/), for the duration of your tenure as a team member:
+For everybody in [NeuroData](https://neurodata.io/about/team/), for the duration of your tenure as a team member:

-> I commit to flow in, and expand, our individual and collective flourishing I commit to supporting all the members of the NeuroData family to flow in, and expand, your individual and collective flourishing.
+> I commit to flow in, and expand, our individual and collective flourishing I commit to supporting all the members of  NeuroData to flow in, and expand, your individual and collective flourishing.

 Implicit in this commitment is an acknowledgement that each of us defines flourishing and collective for ourselves, thus I commit to support you in *your* definition of flourishing and collective, not mine.

 > I commit to providing the financial resources appropriate for your position, potentially including salary, benefits,  computing costs, conference fees, travel expenses, publication fees, etc.

-Note that additional fees never effect your salary.
+1. Other fees never effect your salary.
+2. I will spend at least 1 hour per week in person with each PhD student every week, except for weeks that I am traveling, or the week is short due to academic calendar days off, or a disease/family emergency.

-> I commit to providing direction and guidance to the best of my abilities in support of your growth and maturation as a student, scientist, and human being.
+> I commit to providing direction and guidance to the best of my abilities in support of your growth and maturation as a student, scientist, and conscious being.

 At various times, this will translate into me being a: